HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 • No safety guarantees at the HTTP layer

-Some GraphQL implementations also use GET (putting the query in the URL), but complex GraphQL queries quickly hit the URL length limit.
+Some GraphQL implementations also use GET (putting the query in the URL), but complex GraphQL queries quickly hit URL length limits.

 QUERY Can Improve GraphQL's Transport

-By sending GraphQL read queries using the QUERY method, you get the benefits of both:
+Sending GraphQL read queries using the QUERY method gives you the benefits of both:

 # GraphQL over HTTP QUERY — an ideal combination